Last updated on March 18th, 2021 at 05:14 pm

 Hikers can clamber along two miles of trails that follow the steep ravine.
 Two suspension bridges are a fun addition to the trail, particularly for kids.

-When you visit Ravine Gardens State Park, take note of the administration building and the log concession building.
+Tip: When you visit Ravine Gardens State Park, don’t miss the administration building and the log concession building.
 Constructed of cypress logs and knees in 1935, they are considered regionally significant as examples of American Rustic Architecture.

 Spring azalea festival at Ravine Gardens State Park

 The Florida Azalea Festival originated in 1938 and centered around the park.
 Over time, many of the activities moved to downtown Palatka.
-In 2020, the construction repair work on the storm-damaged roadway forced the cancellation of the festival.
+In 2020, the construction repair work on the storm-damaged roadway forced the cancellation of the festival and in 2021, the pandemic caused it be cancelled.

 Ravine Gardens State Park website